Adele Breaks Down In Tears, Says She Might Never Tour Again [Video]

 Adele then admitted during the concert in her hometown that the reason she embarked on such a huge tour — her current tour will see her have performed more than 120 shows across three continents when it wraps later this year — was because she didn’t want to let her dedicated fans down.

 “With my stage fright, I just don’t want to let people down,” Adele said during the London performance of why she was struggling to get on stage despite being one of the most famous and well-loved performers in the world.
-“I get so nervous on stage that I don’t have the guts to improvise or anything like that,” confessed Adele.
+“I get so nervous on stage that I don’t have the guts to improvise or anything like that.”

-Adele also previously opened up about her anxiety attacks in an interview with Q magazine following the release of 21, where she admitted that she wouldn’t perform at festivals because the crowd is too large, though her most recent tour has seen her play to audiences of more than 60,000 according to UnrealityTV.
+Adele also previously opened up about her anxiety attacks in an interview with Q magazine following the release of 21.
+She admitted that she wouldn’t perform at festivals because the crowd is too large, although her most recent tour has seen her play to audiences of more than 60,000, according to UnrealityTV.

 “I have anxiety attacks, constant panicking on stage, my heart feels like it’s going to explode because I never feel like I’m going to deliver, ever,” Adele said at the time, prior to the astonishing success of her latest album 25 and her huge world tour that’s seen her play to millions of fans across the globe.